OB/GYNs Share, Once and for All, Whether Having Sex Can Make Your Period Start Early

 "The orgasm leading to the uterine contractions can actually cause whatever is left inside the uterus to become expelled with a contraction and therefore cause you to have a little bit more bleeding than what you would expect," Dr. Pham says.
 "You think your period's almost done, but you have sex, you have that orgasm, and then a little bit more is just pushed out."

-However, if you are completely done with your period, or if bleeding after sex is something that happens frequently, you may want to consult a physician.
+However, if you are completely done with your period, or if bleeding or cramping after sex is something that happens frequently, you may want to consult a physician.
 Bleeding after sex could be a sign of a structural abnormality of the cervix, including a cervical polyp, cervical cancer, an infection, or an STI.

 "If your period has completely stopped and then you have sex and you notice bleeding afterwards, or if you notice bleeding after sex fairly frequently, that can potentially be a cause for concern," Dr. Pham says.
 "If you find that you're bleeding consistently after intercourse, then it's definitely important to get evaluated by a provider to make sure that those particular things are ruled out."